-A Pap test is a sampling of cervical cells taken during a gynecological exam.
-This test can reveal abnormalities associated with HPV.
+A Pap test is a procedure that involves taking cells from the cervix during a gynecological examination.
+The test can reveal abnormalities associated with HPV.

-- Are more at risk of having genital warts (they have them 2 to 3 times more often than heterosexual men)
+- Are at higher risk of getting warts (they get them 2 to 3 times more often than heterosexual men)

-- Are at higher risk of having an HPV-associated cancer, cancer of the anus in particular
+- Are at much higher risk of getting HPV-associated cancer, especially anal cancer

 Men who have sex with men do not usually benefit from the indirect protection that heterosexual men get from women.
 Vaccinated women indirectly protect men they have sex with because they are protected against the HPV types in the vaccine.
 This means they cannot transmit these HPV types to their sexual partners.